 In such a situation, no additional participants will be randomized or treated with IMP until review by the DSMB is complete (see Appendix A 5).

-If the study is suspended and does not proceed following evaluation of cumulative safety data from the first 100 participants enrolled, or after 4 weeks from first participant dosed, a protocol amendment will be submitted to Health Authorities.
+If the study is suspended or the decision is made not to proceed from Stage 1 to Stage 2, a protocol amendment will be submitted to Health Authorities.

 8 STUDY ASSESSMENTS AND PROCEDURES